ScreeningNotes’s review published on Letterboxd:

 Long story short: I really liked some of this and hated none of it, but most of it was rather average.
 Published review here.

-When I first saw a trailer for Transcendence I thought, "That's going to be what Her could have been if it were written by someone less mature."
-Then as I read about it and learned who was going to be involved my attitude gradually shifted to the exact opposite.
-I thought maybe it could be the sort of big idea science fiction which was popular in the 70's but has since then largely fallen out of fashion.
+When I first saw a trailer for Transcendence, I thought, "That's going to be what Her could have been if it were written by someone less mature."
+Then, as I read about it and learned who was going to be involved, my attitude gradually shifted to the exact opposite.
+I thought maybe it could be the sort of big idea science fiction that was popular in the 70's but has since then largely fallen out of fashion.

 So my feeling after leaving the theater was that it could have been much worse.
 It could have been a disaster: taking interesting and relevant ideas of artificial intelligence and the rampant progress of technology and turning it into a dumb action movie.
 In reality the result is somewhere in the middle.
 The big ideas could have been handled better, but they are there, and the fact that producers were willing to throw so much money at idea-driven sci-fi is very exciting.